standardshub/markdown_guidelines/content/en/headings.md

 * The highest section title level starts with two #s, i.e. `##` (level 1)

 * It is recommended to use section titles up to `#####` (level 4), with an upper limit of `######` (level 5)
-* DON'T. The MD2HTML tool will fail to build the document.
+* DON'T start the section title with one `#`.
+Otherwise, the MD2HTML tool will fail to build the document.
-* DON'T use more than `######,` i.e., level 5 (as level 6 and above will not be rendered in PDF and are not allowed)
+* DON'T use more than `######,` i.e., level 5 (as level 6 and above will not be rendered in PDF and are not allowed).
-* DON'T duplicate any of the section, figures, or tables titles
-    * This will create problems with any reference links due to the duplications
+* DON'T duplicate any of the section, figures, or tables titles.
+This will create problems with any reference links due to the duplications.
-* DON'T add a section, figure, or table numbers manually
+* DON'T add a section, figure, or table numbers manually.

 ## Titles
 This is how a `title` is displayed: